Base64 Encoder/Decoder

 🎯 Best Practices & Tips

 - Security Awareness:Base64 is encoding, not encryption.
-Don't use it for sensitive data protection - use proper encryption instead.
+Use proper encryption for sensitive data.

 🔗 Related Tools